 Physician.
 Gospel Pianist.
 Christian Author and Poet.

 EARL STEWART, JR., is a physician and native son of the city of Augusta, Georgia, where he grew up and attended public schooling for both his primary and secondary educations.
 He is a 2005 alumnus of A.R.
-Johnson Health Sciences and Engineering Magnet High School, where he studied on the Health Sciences curriculum while maintaining a 4.0 grade point average.
+Johnson Health Sciences and Engineering Magnet High School, where he studied on the Health Sciences curriculum while maintaining a 4.0 grade point average, graduating third in his class with honors.
 He is also a 2009 alumnus of Mercer University in Macon, Georgia, where he attained a Bachelor of Science degree in Biology (Cum Laude) with a pre-medical focus with minors in Chemistry and Latin.
-At Mercer, he was a Josiah Penfield Presidential Scholar and served as a member and officer of several organizations and honor societies and accrued many awards for leadership and academic excellence, including being named to the National Dean’s List, Mercer’s President’s and Dean’s Lists, Who’s Who Among Students in American Colleges and Universities, Omicron Delta Kappa Honor Society, Phi Sigma Iota Honor Society, and Phi Eta Sigma National Honor Society.
+At Mercer, he was a Josiah Penfield Presidential Scholar and served as a member and officer of several organizations and honor societies and accrued many awards for leadership and academic excellence, including being named to the National Dean’s List, Mercer’s President’s and Dean’s Lists, Who’s Who Among Students in American Colleges and Universities, Omicron Delta Kappa National Leadership Honor Society, Phi Sigma Iota Foreign Language Honor Society, and Phi Eta Sigma National Honor Society.

 Dr. Stewart”s love of piano music and gospel music stems from a very early age, where he began playing at home surrounded by his family and for intermittent musical events at a neighborhood church.
 He takes what he learned in music appreciation courses, by listening and indulging in traditional gospel music at weekly church services, and from the musical influences of family members and friends to create his own unique style and interpretation of traditional gospel songs.
 His is a style that takes experiences of old and combines them with a memoir of the vocal and instrumental musical influences on the way he interprets compositions and strikes each piano key.
 This is music that is meant to be pondered and reflected upon, as it is used for meditation at the end of a long day or worship in preparation for Sunday morning services.
 His light, slightly gregarious, and easy style is true to the music as it was written with very little additions and allows for a slower tempo in full conveyance of each distinctive musical phrase.

 Dr. Stewart’s love of poetry stems from a very early age, when he began writing in his spare time and reading some of his early works at special school and church programs.
 When asked what he thinks of writing poetry, he says, “The inspirations for poetic thought exist as divine revelations from the Most High God.
 Through poetry, I am taught lessons that I aspire to pass on to others who I encounter along the way.
 It is how I express my fondest, most profound memories of living this Christian life so that I may continually increase in faith and help someone else along the way continue to strive toward salvation and, ultimately, eternal life.”
-Dr. Stewart is also a motivational speaker to Christian youth and is a lifelong member of the Macedonia Baptist Church in Augusta, where he serves as a Junior Deacon and with a variety of other ministries.
+Dr. Stewart is also a motivational speaker to Christian youth and is a lifelong member of the Macedonia Baptist Church in Augusta, where he has served as a Junior Deacon, a leader with the Health and Social Services ministry, and with a variety of other ministries.
 His favorite passage of scripture is found in Proverbs 3: 5-6, which says, “Trust in the Lord with all your heart; and lean not unto your own understanding.
 In all your ways acknowledge him, and he shall direct your paths.”